Within six months, all of the companies claiming money had conceded their claims…

 Feeling unable to cope, Mr Ealing ignored the debts and stopped making payments.
 He stopped answering the phone and threw away post without opening it.
 The result was that the debts grew larger.

 Meanwhile, the original companies he owed money too were selling the debts to specialist ‘debt buying’ companies.
 These in turn sold the debt again, sometimes for as little at £1 for every £100 of debt.

 A friend of Mr Ealing, recommended he contact CLB.
-He stopped paying his debt management company and instead instructed a CLB barrister to advise him on his rights in relation to these agreements and whether he had a right not to pay.
+He stopped paying his debt management company and instead instructed CLB to advise him on his rights in relation to these agreements and whether he had a right not to pay.